mihaelasandrea/second-chance-web/README.md

 Our generation is facing a major global concern: adapting our current lifestyle to achieve a better environment sustainability.

-The scope of the website is giving good products a “second chance” (as the title suggests) in order to be reused by other people.
+The scope of the website is to give good products a “second chance” (as the title suggests) so that they can fulfill their technical lifetime before being discarded.

-The website I created is a second-hand products web-shop where users can sale things they don’t need but still in good functional condition.
+The website I created is a second-hand products web-shop where users can sale different things they don’t need but still in proper functionality.

-The purpose of the buyer visitors is to find good products at affordable prices which otherwise would be too expensive or temporary necessary.
+The purpose of the **buyer visitors** is to find good products at affordable prices which otherwise would be too expensive or temporary necessary.
 Like people relocating for a short-term and they need some furniture or people who wouldn’t spend a lot of money on new bikes for the children and they rather buy second hand until kids grow old enough to use the same size for longer time.

-The purpose of the seller visitors is to be able to get some money out of the products which don’t serve their needs anymore.
+The purpose of the **seller visitors** is to be able to get some money out of the products which don’t serve their needs anymore.

-My personal purpose as a developer in creating Second Chance website is learning how to design, develop and implement a back-end for a web application using Python and Flask micro-framework into MongoDB database.
+My personal purpose as a developer in creating Second Chance website is learning how to design, develop and implement a back-end for a web application using Python, Flask micro-framework and MongoDB database.

 The creation of this website is subject solely to educational purposes.